arkadiuszbachorski/laravel-xmake/README.md

             'destroy' => 'destroy',
         ],
     ],
+    'seeder' => [
-    // Default amount used in seeders if not provided by --amount option 'seeder' => [
+        // Default amount used in seeders if not provided by --amount option 'defaultAmount' => 50,
+    ],
-        'defaultAmount' => 50,
+    'resource' => [
+        // Flag that indicates whether resource fields should be parsed to camelCase 'camelizeFields' => true,
     ]
 ];
 ```